arshidravel/hello-world/README.md

 ## KARMA
-You have to face consequences of your past .
+You have to face consequences of your Actions.